soxueren/atsd/installation/firewall.md

 Allow access to particular ports on the target ATSD server:

-* Login into ATSD server
+* Login into the ATSD server
 * Add allow rules for target ATSD ports:

 ```sh